 Whilst natural capital investment remains an embryonic concept and is not a silver bullet, global precedents have emerged – not least the concept of ‘Nature Conservation Notes’, where individual investors can support projects where financial returns are generated through conservation land sales, carbon markets and premium agricultural products.
 Investment, whether from green-minded banks or environmentally-focused institutional investors, is available for deployment in the right projects.
 On top of this, UK savers are increasingly looking to direct their savings and investments into local, environmentally conscious schemes; low interest rates and demand from impact-driven investors are providing some much-needed momentum to the natural capital investment movement.

 Some form of financial return is needed to access this investment and such returns have not been readily accessible in the sector to-date.
 A challenge sometimes levied is that ‘investment-ready deals’ are few and far between.
-The Natural Capital Investment Conference sought to address this by bringing together key stakeholders – the natural capital community, investors and government – and encouraging honest dialogue.
+Triodos was headline sponsor of the first Natural Capital Investment Conference as it sought to address this by bringing together key stakeholders – the natural capital community, investors and government – and encouraging honest dialogue.
 This is the best way to deliver tangible opportunities for investing.

 Of course, blending public and private funding is likely to remain the key.
 In the charitable space we’ve seen the introduction of social investment tax relief (SITR) as a means of encouraging individual investment.
 Government initiatives, such as supportive regulatory and tax environments, and financial incentives such as funding first loss layers, or providing grant funding to access investment-readiness advisers are likely to play an equally catalytic role here too.

-Dan has been with Triodos Bank since 2008 and has built the corporate finance business.
+Dan is head of corporate finance at Triodos Bank UK.
+He has been with the bank since 2008 and has built the corporate finance business.
 He previously spent six years within KPMG Corporate finance advising on a range of mergers and acquisitions, management buy-outs and fundraising deals before establishing his own corporate finance business that completed over 80 transactions over a seven year period.
 Dan also has five years experience as a Finance Director of two large private companies in the retail and manufacturing sectors.